neil-morrison44/MiSTer_tty2pico/README.md

 - Follow installation instructions of https://github.com/venice1200/MiSTer_tty2oled
 - Change the tty in its `.ini` files to be the one for the device
 - The device won't know what to do with the new updators etc added to tty2oled so... don't use them.

+## For other boards
+The `.mpy` files & `firmware.uf2` are intended for the Pi Pico, but the `.py` files themselves should work on any board that can run micropython (though it'll need to support MSC mode & the RAM will be more limited than when using `.mpy` files).
+Custom firmware / `.mpy` files for other boards / architectures can be added here fairly easily.

 ## Questions